I confess.I am a scientist and I am not an atheist.

 Someone once told me that trying to get a group of scientists to all do one thing is like herding cats.

 I’d say trying to get scientists to think or believe one thing such as a religious or spiritual believe is like herding cats who are chasing mice.

 We can’t shoehorn scientists all into an atheistic box.

 In fact, I believe that the notion that almost all scientists are atheists is a myth.
 A recent Pew poll agrees with my view: 51% of polled American scientists believing in some kind of deity.
 While that rate is far lower than the general public in the US, it is still a majority.

 I should disclose that I am not highly or even moderately religious person.
-It is most accurate to call me an agnostic, but I’m not an atheist.
+It is most accurate to call me an agnostic, but I’m not a full-blown atheist.

 According to Wikipedia, a number of prominent scientists of yore were also not atheists including Albert Einstein: